How to mix florals and stripes

 Florals are one of the biggest and ever changing categories in design - from the English cottage rose and ditsy French florals to the dramatically sculptural tropical flower - there is something for every taste and room in the house.
 At the same time, stripes are omnipresent as a classic 'neutral', mixing easily with most patterns and lending themselves to both a nostalgic and modern feel.

-As a fabric designer, I couldn't wait to create a collection using florals and stripes - I love the way stripes balance out florals, opening them up to an even broader audience.
+As a fabric designer, I couldn't wait to create collections using florals and stripes - I love the way stripes balance out florals, opening them up to an even broader audience.
 If you are unsure how to use them in your home, I have put together 3 simple tips to get you started:

 Suffolk Stipe and Stitchwort fabrics from The Lane Collection